To master forex trading, you’ve got to learn how smart money operate. These guys are the big players who move the market and set the trends.

 While you can never know (for sure) what action created a swing high or low, you can gauge the reason the high/low formed by assesing the probabilities of what action the smart money traders could take at that time in the market.

-- The SM can’t enter big trades very often, so most highs/lows don’t form for that reason.
+- The SM can’t enter large trades very often, so most highs/lows don’t form for that reason.

 - The SM must frequently take profits, so that’s what causes most highs/lows to form.